yisiox/tp/docs/UserGuide.md

 **Tips for Beginners**

 - Always double-check the details you enter.
-- If an action doesn’t work as expected, review the command format and your input.
+- If an action doesn't work as expected, review the command format and your input.
 - Practice makes perfect.
 Try adding a few contacts and assets to get comfortable with the commands.

 </box>